 There are many ways to effect social change – however, the innovative application of technology has become a vital tool in tackling some of the world’s toughest social challenges.
 From drones transporting medicine, to interactive and anonymous text based helplines providing support and advice, the potential for social impact is vast.

 Today Comic Relief has released a study which looks at emerging technology, helping us to better understand the role of tech as a development tool in Sub-Saharan Africa.
-Developed in partnership between Comic Relief, Indigo Trust and Nominet Trust, the report explores what improvements in social tech would make the greatest impact.
+Written by Madeira-ITI and developed in partnership between Comic Relief, Indigo Trust and Nominet Trust, the report explores what improvements in social tech would make the greatest impact.
 It highlights the ways in which tech can be applied and nurtured to accelerate social change in the most disadvantaged and rural areas.

 Below are three key learnings identified from the research: